tmtsoftware/csw/RELEASING.md

 6. Add changes mention in `CHANGELOG.md` of `csw-contract` in top-level `README.md`
 7. Bump up the `csw-contract` version (if needed)
 8. Exclude projects from `build.sbt` which you do not want to release
 8. Update versions in `release.yml'` for other repos like `ESW_TS_VERSION` etc. which we will be releasing next.
-(These versions are used to create parameterized links in documentation)
+(These versions are used to create parameterized links in the documentation)
 9. Commit and push the changes to master branch.
 10. Run `release.sh $VERSION$` script by providing version number argument (This triggers release workflow)